sgoudham/MyWaifuWrapper/README.md

 }
 ```

-### build()
+## build()

 `build()` is used to build the object from the ground up, allowing for the fine-tuning of properties within the
 MyWaifuClient.
-Not all the additional properties need to specified within the builder but the bare minimum would be
+Not all the additional properties need to specified within the builder.
+However, the bare minimum would be
 the `apiKey` within the Builder constructor and then `.build()`

 ```java